TheTumultuousUnicornOfDarkness/CPU-X/README.md

 * If you want to build a portable binary, do:
 ```
-mkdir ebuild && cd ebuild
+mkdir pbuild && cd pbuild
-cmake -DEMBED=1 ..
+cmake -DPORTABLE_BINARY=1 ..
 make
 ```

-Note: portable binary is *accomplished/bin/cpu-x*, in directory *ebuild*.
+Note: portable binary is *accomplished/bin/cpu-x*, in directory *pbuild*.
 Don't do `make install` after.You can move this runnable file where you want.

 ### Portable version